While there is no set amount a person should pee, people urinate six or seven times a day on average.

 The following conditions may be responsible for changes in urinary frequency:

-- Overactive bladder: This describes frequent urination and is linked to several issues, including infections, obesity, hormonal imbalances, and nerve damage.
-Most cases are easily treatable.
+- Overactive bladder: Many conditions can cause an overactive bladder, including infections, obesity, hormonal imbalances, and nerve damage.
+Most cases are

-- Sickle cell anemia: This inherited form of anemia, or low red blood cell count, can affect the kidneys and the concentration of urine.
+- Sickle cell anemia: This inherited form of anemia, or low red blood cell count, may affect the kidneys and urine concentration.
 This causes some people to pee more often.

 Examples of diuretics include: